Welcome To Denver

 - Travelers take their passports and mobile devices with the QR-coded receipts to a customs officer for processing

 All departing passengers begin their journey in Jeppesen Terminal where ticketing, flight check-in, baggage check-in, and security screening are located.
 Airline counters are located on both sides of the terminal: Terminal East and Terminal West.
 Once you have passed through passenger security screening, you can take an automated train from the terminal to a concourse and your departure gate.
-As most international flights depart from A Gates, you may also choose to walk the enclosed bridge that connects Jeppesen Terminal to A Gates.
-A passenger security screening checkpoint is located at the bridge entrance, which is on Terminal Level 6.
+As most international flights depart from A Gates, you may also choose to use the passenger security screening checkpoint, called 'Bridge Security,' located on Level 6.

 All departing passengers must go through passenger security screening.
 You must be ready to show an agent a valid passport or other approved government-issued photo identification and a flight boarding pass before entering the screening area.
-The U.S. Transportation Security Administration describes security screening and its airline travel policies on its Web site: www.tsa.gov.
+U.S. Transportation Security Administration (TSA) describes security screening and its airline travel policies are available at: www.tsa.gov.

 Each currency exchange company may offer the following services:

 - Cash foreign or domestic travelers checks (American Express only)